If AI has the power to transform all industries, why hasn’t it?

 - AI is poorly understood and expectations are high – often leading to magical thinking.

-- Executives and leaders all believe AI will provide competitive advantage and board rooms are demanding something be done.
+- Executives and leaders all believe AI solutions will provide competitive advantage and board rooms are demanding something be done.

 - Moonshot thinking sets the bar high for scope and cost and prevents many from even getting started.